 Major Recent Blizzards

 While blizzards are mostly a rare event for any single location in the United States during an entire winter, there is at least one major snowstorm per season across the Continental United States.
-Some of these storms can be pretty memorable: we briefly discuss a few of these events below.
+Some of these storms can be pretty memorable.

 Winter Storm Jonas